 Structure arrays do not require contiguous memory, but their fields do.
 Instead of incrementally increasing the number of fields or number of elements in a field, preallocate memory for fields containing very large arrays.

-This example compares cell and structure arrays, and shows how to store data in each type of array.
-Both cell and structure arrays allow you to store data of different types and sizes.
+This example compares cell and structure arrays and shows how to store data in each type of array.
+Cell and structure arrays enable you to store data of different types and sizes.